The Effects Of Neurotransmitters Tend To Be

 Neurotransmitters and Mental Health

-The intricate dance of neurotransmitters profoundly impacts mental health.
+The involved dance of neurotransmitters profoundly impacts mental health.
 Disruptions in their delicate balance can trigger a cascade of effects, leading to various mental health disorders.

 Depression